pathtoresiliencebv/railway-boilerplate/storefront/README.md

   </a>
 </p>

+## 🚀 Railway Deployment (Recommended)

+### One-Click Deploy
+1. Use the Railway template for automatic setup
+2. Backend and storefront are deployed together
+3. All environment variables are pre-configured

+### Manual Railway Setup
+1. Deploy the backend service first
+2. Deploy the storefront service
+3. Configure environment variables (see below)
+4. Connect services in Railway dashboard

+## 🛠️ Local Development Setup

 ### Prerequisites

-To use the [Next.js Starter Template](https://medusajs.com/nextjs-commerce/), you should have a Medusa server running locally on port 9000.
+To use this storefront, you should have a Medusa server running locally on port 9000.
 For a quick setup, run:

 ```shell